mui/material-ui/docs/data/base/components/popup/popup.md

 It relies on the third-party [Floating UI](https://floating-ui.com/) library for positioning.

 :::info
-Base UI also offers the [Popper](/base-ui/react-popper/) component, which features a very similar API.
-It's based on the [Popper](https://popper.js.org/) library, which is in maintenance mode.

-We recommend using the Popup component instead.
+The Popup component is intended to replace the [Popper](/base-ui/popper/) component, which will be phased out in a future release of Base UI.
 :::

 ## Component